 We believe that well rounded theatre students make stronger theatre artists.
 That’s why our program introduces you to the full spectrum of theatre subjects including acting, directing, technical theatre, design, playwriting, and more.
 Our job is to help you find your voice as a theatre artist.
 At MVC we will equip you with the skills, experience and confidence to succeed!

 - Stage Manager or Stagehand

 Courses & Concentrations

 Degree in Theatre

 The Bachelor of Arts in Theatre is a robust degree which will provide you with a strong foundation in the collaborative art of theatre.
 When you graduate, you will possess valuable skills in critical thinking, creativity, communication, collaboration, empathy, and flow.
 These skills are not only crucial as a theatre artists, but are valued in most other fields in the modern world.
 Course requirements include the theatre core plus six credit hours of theatre electives, for a total of 48 hours.

 Minor in Theatre

-The theatre minor is designed to provide a wide open option for any student who wishes to learn more about theatre, and wishes to expand upon their own major.
+The theatre minor is designed to provide diverse options for any student who desires to learn more about theatre, and wishes to enhance their education.
 Simplicity and flexibility are the keystones to the minor.
 In order to earn a minor in theatre, you must complete 18 hours of any set of theatre courses, nine hours must be upper division.